Got Red Mites in Your Hen House? These products will help...

 Choosing a Breed

 Here in NZ the choice is either the reliable commercially bred hybrids (hyline brown or shaver brown) or the lovely rare heritage breeds of poultry.
 The heritage breeds are becoming very popular these days as a backyard layer offering good laying ability alongside decorative looks.
-If you are looking for chickens with diversity in personality, plumage, egg colour and laying seasons then have a look at the beautiful heritage breeds.
-Please see our list of the heritage breeds we keep or talk with us if you would some advice on the best breed to suit your requirements.
+If you are looking for hens with diversity in personality, plumage, egg colour and laying seasons then have a look at the beautiful heritage breeds.
+Please discover these beautiful breeds in our heritage poultry pages.
 We always have brown shavers pullets available for sale if looking for a good basic layer.
+If you are wanting lots of eggs most of the year we recommend opting for the brown shaver ladies!
 We love our poultry and will be happy to assist.

 Eggs in an Mini Brinsea Incubator